decodableco/dbt-decodable/README.md

 dbt run
 ```

+Note that this dbt adapter ignores the `active-profile` setting in `~/.decodable/config`.
+You must put the decodable profile you want to use
+in the `~/.dbt/profiles.yml` file into the `profile_name` setting.
+The adapter does not support a custom decodable `base-url` (e.g. for local development or proxies).

 ## Configuring your profile

 Profiles in dbt describe a set of configurations specific to a connection with the underlying data warehouse.
 Each dbt project should have a corresponding profile (though profiles can be reused for different project).
 Within a profile, multiple targets can be described to further control dbt's behavior.
 For example, it's very common to have a `dev` target for development and a `prod` target for production related configurations.